 The information below show the legal basis' we are relying on to use your personal or special category (sensitive) personal information.
-You can see a list of the full legal conditions we may rely on by looking at our full privacy notice
+You can see a list of the full legal conditions we may rely on by looking at our

-Here is a list of the legislation
+list of the legislation

 we relying on when using your personal information to meet our legal obligations or public tasks.